zenml-io/zenml/docs/book/mlops_stacks/orchestrators/gcloud_vertexai.md

 {% hint style="info" %}
-ZenML will build Docker images which include your code and use these to run your pipeline steps in Kubernetes.
+ZenML will build Docker images which include your code and use these to run your pipeline steps in Vertex AI.
 Check out [this page](../../developer-guide/advanced-concepts/docker.md) if you want to learn more about how ZenML builds these images and how you can customize them.